EgedotErcan/Smoke-Until-The-End/README.md

-# Smoke untilt the end
+# Smoke until the end
 #### This game was made by Progressive Games in 48 hours on Bogazıcı Game Jam .

 # Developers